Japan Air Lines Flight 350

-Japan Air Lines Flight 350 was a McDonnell Douglas DC-8-61, registered JA8061, on a domestic scheduled passenger flight from Fukuoka, Fukuoka Prefecture, to Tokyo in Japan.
-The airplane crashed 9 February 1982 on approach to Haneda Airport in Tokyo Bay, resulting in 24 fatalities.
+Japan Air Lines Flight 350 was a domestic scheduled passenger flight from Fukuoka, Fukuoka Prefecture, to Tokyo in Japan.
+On 9 February 1982, the Douglas DC-8 operating the flight, registered JA8061, crashed into Tokyo Bay on approach to Haneda Airport, resulting in 24 fatalities.
 Flight 350 was the first crash for Japan Air Lines in the 1980s.
-The investigation traced the cause of the crash to the deliberate actions of the captain.
+The investigation traced the cause of the crash to the deliberate actions of the captain, who was subsequently tried and found not guilty by reason of insanity.

 Background

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-8-61 registered as JA8061.
-It was manufactured by McDonnell Douglas in 1967 and in its 15 years of service, it had logged 36955 airframe hours.
+It was manufactured by McDonnell Douglas in 1967 and in its 15 years of service, it had logged 36,955 airframe hours.
 It was equipped with four Pratt & Whitney JT3D-3B engines.

 Crew

+In command of Flight 350 was 35-year-old Captain Seiji Katagiri (片桐 清二 Katagiri Seiji).
+He had joined Japan Airlines on October 1, 1969, and accumulated a total flight time of 5,698 hours at the time of the incident, of which 484 hours were flown as captain on the DC-8.
+He obtained his DC-8 captain's license on December 18, 1979.

-The crew consisted of 35-year-old Captain Seiji Katagiri (片桐 清二 Katagiri Seiji), 33-year-old First Officer Yoshifumi Ishikawa, and 48-year-old flight engineer Yoshimi Ozaki.
-The cause of the crash was traced to Katagiri's deliberate crashing of the plane.
+Katagiri's crewmates were 33-year-old First Officer Yoshifumi Ishikawa, and 48-year-old flight engineer Yoshimi Ozaki.
+They had flown with Katagiri in the same aircraft involved in the accident on the previous day, 8 February 1982, operating as Flight 377 from Haneda to Fukuoka.